Wilsontomass/Tourney/README.md

 So, before you upload your file, rename the file extension from `.py` to `.pdf`.
 If you cant see the `.py` at the end of the file name, make sure you have "file name extensions" ticked in the "view" tab of file explorer.
 The form is here: https://forms.office.com/Pages/ResponsePage.aspx?id=4_mPmjUOIEanJOmDTcULUSj1R0W6m3lEiubaimOCgM5URUZRNzZQU083WFZPQTNJWkc0MEk4WjlONi4u

-You can only submit **one strategy per person** but if you resubmit the form, i will use your last submitted strategy in the tournament
+You can only compete with **one strategy per person** but if you resubmit the form, i will use your last submitted strategy in the tournament

 # Prizes!